toptensoftware/moe-js/readme.md

 function template(model [, context])
 ```

-* `model` is the data to be passed to the model
+* `model` - the data to be passed to the model
-* `context` is an optional object that will be passed to the template and to any partials
+* `context` - an optional object that will be passed to the template and to any partials

 ### moe.compileFile